Trovemaster/Duo/docs/source/fields.rst

 * ``lambda``: The quantum number(s) :math:`\Lambda`.

-``Lambda`` specifies the quantum number(s) :math:`\Lambda`,
-i.e. projections of the electronic angular momentum onto the molecular axis, either for one (PECs) or two states (couplings).
+``Lambda`` specifies the quantum number(s) :math:`\Lambda`, i.e. projections of the electronic angular momentum onto the molecular axis, either for one (PECs) or two states (couplings).
 It must be an integral number and is allowed to be either positive or negative.
-The sign of :math:`\Lambda` is relevant when specifying couplings between degenerate states in the spherical representaion (e.g. ``spin-orbit``)
+The sign of :math:`\Lambda` is relevant when specifying couplings between degenerate states in the spherical representation (e.g. ``spin-orbit``)
 Examples:
 ::